microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/menus-and-toolbars.md

 ### Placing commands on a menu

-Placing commands on a menu is done using the `MenuChild.Command<T>` method, replacing the template argument with the class name of your `Command`.
+Placing commands on a menu is done using the `MenuChild.Command<T>` method, replacing the template argument with the class name of the `Command`.

 ```csharp
 [VisualStudioContribution]